top of page

 Investing in Representation: Advancing Equity Through GME

-In the landscape of Graduate Medical Education (GME), Diversity, Equity, and Inclusion (DEI) is not a peripheral effort.
+In the landscape of Graduate Medical Education (GME), Inclusion and Diversity (I&D) is not a peripheral effort.
 It is foundational to building a healthcare workforce capable of meeting the evolving needs of the communities it serves.
 Observances such as Asian American and Pacific Islander (AAPI) Heritage Month offer a timely opportunity to not only recognize the cultural contributions of these communities, but also to examine the persistent disparities they face in health outcomes and healthcare access.

 Why Representation Matters